team

-Once a school only for African American children, the Calfee Training School is being transformed into a community and cultural center that will create opportunities for all of our community’s families to thrive financially, nutritionally, educationally, and culturally.
+Once a segregated school for African American children, the former Calfee Training School is becoming a multi-use community and cultural center—one that honors its history by serving all children, regardless of race or income.

-With your help TODAY, we will open the Harmon Learning Center in Fall 2024
+With your help today, we will take the next step:

 Any size donation helps.
 Anyone who makes a cumulative donation of $250 or more will be listed on our Legacy Wall!

-If you aren't sure how much you have donated to the CCCC to date, please contact Co-Executive Director Jill Williams at 540-509-0808 or jill@calfeeccc.org.
+If you aren't sure how much you have donated to the CCCC to date, please contact Executive Director Jill Williams at 540-509-0808 or jill@calfeeccc.org.

 ***The Harmon Learning Center is only a part of the work of the Calfee Community and Cultural Center.
 We invite you to learn more about our rehabilitation of the Calfee Training School and our programs at www.CalfeeCCC.org. ***